osm-search/Nominatim/docs/admin/Migration.md

 ### Update SQL code

-To update the SQL code to the leatest version run:
+To update the SQL code to the latest version run:

 ```
 ./utils/setup.php --create-functions --enable-diff-updates --create-partition-functions